 This post may contain affiliate links.
 Please read our disclosure policy for more information.

 When we planned our road trip throughout the Southwest and up through Utah, I knew we had to stop at Arches National Park near Moab.
 I’d read blog posts and seen wonderful pictures, especially of Delicate Arch, that most famous of arches that is even pictured on the Utah license plate.
 As the planning progressed, we decided we needed three nights in Moab to experience all the things the area had to offer, including Canyonlands National Park.
 We made a cabin in the KOA campground our home base for our adventures in Moab.
+To read more about our stay at the campground, click here.

 In the end, we came nowhere near experiencing all the great things in the area, and (spoiler) we failed to make the trek to Delicate Arch.
 If you’d like to learn some things about our experiences, get comfortable.
 I’ll share with you what went right and what went wrong.